AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/channels.md

 network with 8 devices and over 96 nodes your power usage might actually decrease power consumption because it changes how channels are allocated.

+Of note, **CHANNELS HAVE NOTHING TO DO WITH CABLE COLOR**, all cable color does is make cables not connect.

+## Channel Routing

 When using a <ItemLink id="controller" />,
 channels route via 3 steps.
 They first take the shortest path through adjacent machines to the nearest [normal cable](../items-blocks-machines/cables.md)
 (glass, covered, or smart).
 They then take the shortest path through that normal cable to the nearest [dense cable](../items-blocks-machines/cables.md)